xta0/xta0.me/_posts/2025-01-20-GenAI-Stable-Diffusion-SDXL.md

     num_inference_steps = 20
 ).images[0]
 ```
-The diffusers package provides multiple scheduler to choose.
+The diffusers package provides multiple schedulers to choose from.
 Each scheduler has advantages and disadvantages.
-You may need to try out the schedulers to find out which one fits the best.
+You may need to try out the schedulers to find out which one fits best.

 ### Guidance scale

-Guidance scale or **Classifier-Free Guidance(CFG)** is a parameter that controls the adherence of the generate image to the text prompt.
+Guidance scale, or **Classifier-Free Guidance (CFG)**, is a parameter that controls the adherence of the generated image to the text prompt.
 A higher guidance scale will force the image to be more aligned with the prompt, while a lower guidance scale will give more space for the model to decide what to put into the image.

 ```python
 image = sd_pipe(